 Prioritize with due diligence

-You want to have a all-slashed to-do list?
+Do you want to have an all-slashed to-do list?
 Learn to say “NO” to things.
-I have always strongly believed in minimalist approach to things and that is what gets you more productive.
+I have always strongly believed in a minimalist approach to things and that is what gets you more productive.
 Here’s an amazing story on prioritizing tasks:

 When a psychologist was invited to give a talk at the Pentagon on managing time and resources, he decided to warm up the elite group of generals with a short writing exercise.
 He asked them all to write a summary of their strategic approach limited to 25 words.